mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Anyone who might be in a position to perceive the subject must first successfully resist the spell.
-Simply make one Spellcasting Test and use the hits scored as the TN for anyone that resists at a later point.
+Simply make one Spellcasting Test and use the hits scored as the Threshold for anyone that resists at a later point.
 Even if the spell is resisted, the subject might remain undetected if she’s good enough with her Sneaking Test.
 An invisible character may still be detected by non-visual means, such as hearing or smell.
 Attacks against invisible targets suffer the Blind Fire modifier if the attacker is unable to see or otherwise sense the subject of the spell.